jwds1978/jwds1978.github.io/_posts/2017-05-10-the-modern-combat-veteran.md

   when a particular skill set needs asserting pertaining to situational interactions.&nbsp; Here, trauma based disorders may lead the symptomology to further entrenchment and compartmentalization that may lead to personality disorders.
   <blockquote cite="{{ site.url }}{{ page.url }}#cite-the-dissociative-mind">
-    A war veteran with PTSD might have more significant structural dissociation, involving the sequestration of more and larger portions of experience.
+    A war veteran with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> might have more significant structural dissociation, involving the sequestration of more and larger portions of experience.
   </blockquote>
 </p>
 <p>